canonical/rt-tests-snap/README.md

 This is the snap packaging of [rt-tests](https://wiki.linuxfoundation.org/realtime/documentation/howto/tools/rt-tests).

-To install this snap, it should be installed in devmode, which requires adding the `--devmode` flag during installation.
-Additionally, please note that this snap is only available on the unstable `--edge` channel.

 This snap is based on the debian package `rt-tests` and it's meant to be an unofficial version of this package, meant to be used in systems that don't have